 - 24. Throughout the long process of consultation, it was important that every voice be heard and every voice treated with respect.
 No groups, Church agencies or individuals have been privileged over others, as "God shows no partiality" (Rom 2:11).
 Nor does the Catholic tradition invite us to believe that special groups exist within the Church who have access to knowledge which is not available to others.
 This is the heresy of Gnosticism against which Pope Francis warns in Gaudete et Exsultate.
 Nonetheless we recognise that the bishops as successors of the apostles and when teaching in communion with each other and with the successor of Peter, have a particular role in safeguarding and articulating Catholic faith and morals, and in governing the Church.
-A Plenary Council is a gathering of the particular churches within Australia, called by the Australian Catholic Bishops Conference, for the purpose of strengthening the pastoral mission of the Church.
-It is now the task and privilege of all the Plenary Council delegates to open themselves to the Holy Spirit as together they seek to hear the Spirit's voice sounding through every dimension of the Plenary Council journey. - 25.
+A Plenary Council is a gathering of the particular churches within Australia, called by the Australian Catholic the task and privilege of all the Plenary Council delegates to open themselves to the Holy Spirit as together they seek to hear the Spirit's voice sounding through every dimension of the Plenary Council journey. - 25.
 None of the work of preparation for the Council Assemblies has been done in a vacuum.
 The daily life and mission of the Church has gone on and this, too, is an essential part of the "signs of the times" to which the Plenary Council seeks to respond.
-The decision to postpone the first assembly of the Council, made in response to the COVID-19 pandemic, indicates the impact which the pandemic continues to have in the lives of all Australians.
+The decision to postpone the first the pandemic continues to have in the lives of all Australians.
 The pandemic, surely, is one of the "griefs and anxieties" to which the Church must respond.
 So, too, is the ongoing need for the Church to respond to the crisis of sexual abuse of the young and the vulnerable. - 26.
 These, and many other pressing matters, represent the complex reality which the Church in Australia faces as we seek to discern what God is asking of us.
 Many of these challenges, and the opportunities they contain, will emerge in the pages of this Instrumentum Laboris. - 27.
 From the very beginning, the Plenary Council has been an exercise in the practice of synodality.
-Pope Francis has reminded us that synodality involves: - ... a Church which listens, which realizes that listening is more than simply hearing.
+Pope Francis has reminded us that synodality involves:

+... a Church which listens, which realizes that listening is more than simply hearing.
 It is a mutual listening in which everyone has something to learn.
-The faithful people, the College of Bishops, the Bishop of Rome: all listening to each other, and all listening to the Holy Spirit, the 'Spirit of Truth' (John 14:17) in order to know what he 'says to the Churches' (Rev 2:7).
+The faithful people, the College of Bishops, the Bishop of Rome: all listening to each assembly of the Council, made in response to the COVID-19 pandemic, indicates the impact which

+Bishops Conference, for the purpose of strengthening the pastoral mission of the Church.
+It is now other, and all listening to the Holy Spirit, the 'Spirit of Truth' (John 14:17) in order to know what he 'says to the Churches' (Rev 2:7).